De Bromhead family mourning loss of ‘extraordinary and beautiful’ son

 The parents of Jack de Bromhead have spoken of their grief at the tragic death of their “extraordinary and beautiful” son in a pony racing accident on Saturday.

-The 13-year-old, whose father is Cheltenham Gold Cup and Grand National-winning trainer Henry de Bromhead, was riding at the Glenbeigh Festival on when his mount fell in the fifth race.
+The 13-year-old, who started school in Kilkenny College last week, was riding at the Glenbeigh Festival on when his mount fell in the fifth race.

 The Gardai and emergency services were called to the scene at Rossbeigh beach at approximately 5.20pm, where the young rider received treatment but was later pronounced dead.